 Don’t Forget Your In-Flight Essentials

 Especially for longer flights, you’ll want to stock our carry-on bag with must-haves such as earbuds/headphones (some airlines charge for these), antibacterial hand sanitizer (to help you avoid in-flight germs), an eye mask, a travel pillow, and plenty of reading material.
 For more ideas, see The Essential Carry-on Bag Packing List.

 Don’t Forget to Prepay for Your Carry-on

-The majority of U.S. airlines, including United and Allegiant, charge fees not only for checked bags but also for carry-ons whenever flying basic economy.
+Some low-cost carriers, including Spirit and Frontier, charge fees not only for checked bags but also for carry-ons.
 You will pay the lowest possible fee for your carry-on if you pay it online in advance rather than when you arrive at the airport.
-If you know you’ll be bringing a carry-on aboard flights, pay for it when you book.
+If you know you’ll be bringing a carry-on aboard your flight, pay for it when you book.